 Guster formed in 1991, when Ryan Miller, Adam Gardner, and Brian Rosenworcel first crossed paths at college orientation.
 Originally called Gus, the trio played local shows around the Boston area before releasing an independent album, Parachute, in 1994.
 By 1996, theyd elongated their name to Guster and recorded a second album, Goldfly, which netted the band a contract with Sire Records.
 Sire reissued Goldfly in 1998, and the bandmates decamped to a recording studio later that year to work with producer Steve Lillywhite.
 Released in 1999, Long and Gone Forever became the bands unofficial breakthrough album, cracking the lower reaches of the Billboard charts and spinning off a hit single, Fa Fa, which peaked at number 26 on the Adult Top 40.

 Several months after Keep It Togethers release, Pisapia joined the group permanently.
 He made his official debut on the 2004 concert album Guster on Ice, which found the guys playing selections from all of their albums.
 Now a four-piece outfit, Guster returned in 2006 with their richest-sounding album to date, Ganging Up on the Sun.
 The group's sixth studio album, Easy Wonderful, which was partially recorded in Pisapia's Middletree Studios in Nashville, was released in October of 2010.
-Right around that time Pisapia announced he wouldn't be touring with the band any longer, choosing instead to play with k.d. lang full-time.
-He was replaced in the touring lineup by guitarist Luke Reynolds, a former member of the band Blue Merle. ~ Andrew Leahey, Rovi
+Around that time, Pisapia announced he wouldn't be touring with the band any longer, choosing instead to play with k.d. lang full-time.
+He was replaced in the touring lineup by guitarist Luke Reynolds, a former member of the band Blue Merle.
+The Richard Swift-produced Evermotion, the band's seventh studio long-player, arrived in early 2015 via their own Ocho Mule label. ~ Andrew Leahey, Rovi